Diablo Immortal Hidden Caps & Pay-To-Win Mechanics

 Our guide on the Hidden Caps in DIablo Immortal informs you about each and every pay-to-win mechanic in the game.

-This put the free-to-play players at an inherent disadvantage over pay-to-win players.
-The details of these hidden caps in Diablo Immortal are as follows.
+These hidden caps place free-to-play players at a significant disadvantage compared to pay-to-win players.
+The specifics of these hidden caps in Diablo Immortal are outlined below.

-Server Paragon is an XP limiting mechanic, which in itself is an excellent idea to even out the game progression for all players.
-The main idea is that every day the server that you play on gains 2 additional Paragon levels.
-Players either get an XP buff or nerf depending on their relative level compared to the level of the server.
-It essentially means the following:
+Server Paragon is an XP limitation mechanic designed to balance game progression for all players.
+Each day, the server you play on gains 2 additional Paragon levels.
+Players receive an XP boost or penalty based on their level relative to the server’s level.
+This mechanic aims to:

-• If your level is lower than the server level, then you get an XP buff.
+• If your level is lower than the server level, you get an XP Buff.

-• If your level is higher than the server level, then you get an XP nerf.
+• If your level is higher than the server level, you get an XP Nerf.

 Reduced Xp of Higher levels